syncfusion-content/javascript-docs/js/Spreadsheet/server-configuration.md

 ## Server dependencies

 Import and Export Helper functions are available in the Assembly `Syncfusion.EJ.Export`, which is available in Essential Studio and Essential JavaScript builds.
-The full list of assemblies needed for Spreadsheet import and export is follows
+The full list of assemblies needed for Spreadsheet import and export is follows.

 1. Syncfusion.EJ
 2. Syncfusion.EJ.Export